cs4241-c25/final-project-error-prone-engineers/README.md

 ---

-1. <h3>  brief description of what you created, and a link to the project itself (two paragraphs of text) </h3>
+1. <h3>Brief description of what you created, and a link to the project itself (two paragraphs of text)</h3>

    - Our team developed a Freedom Trail application to make exploring historic sites more engaging and informative.
      The app serves as a digital guide, helping users navigate the trail while providing detailed historical information